kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(iv\) The public agency's reasons for requesting that carriers in each such class not be required to collect the PFC; and

-\(4\) Except as provided in §158.25(c)(2), the date and location of a meeting at which the public agency will present such projects to air carriers and foreign air carriers operating at the airport.
+\(4\) Except as provided in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.25   Applications.|§158.25]](c)(2), the date and location of a meeting at which the public agency will present such projects to air carriers and foreign air carriers operating at the airport.

 \(b\) *Meeting.* The meeting required by paragraph (a)(4) of this section shall be held no sooner than 30 days nor later than 45 days after issuance of the written notice required by paragraph (a) of this section.
 At or before the meeting, the public agency shall provide air carriers and foreign air carriers with—